LuisPeregrinaPSL/C4C2020/README.md

 - Government will be able to optimize resources utilization
 - Quick insights about the results of measures implemented for Stay at home initiatives
 - Better understanding of areas that may require more help
+- Motivate people to stay at home by allowing to track time in lockdown and recognizing them

 ### Link to video: